 Non-custodial wallets are the opposite, a type of wallet where the funds that you store within it are truly yours because nobody, aside from you, has access to your private keys or seed phrase.

-Guarda, a multi-cryptocurrency wallet, and Blue wallet, a single-crypto wallet, are both non-custodial crypto wallets that generate for you wallets where you have full control over your crypto and have access to your funds at any time because only you hold the generated mnemonic phrase that would allow you to execute on outgoing transactions.
+WH Cypher, a multi-asset multi-signature wallet, Guarda, a multi-cryptocurrency wallet, and Blue wallet, a single-crypto wallet, are all non-custodial crypto wallets that generate for you wallets where you have full control over your crypto and have access to your funds at any time because only you hold the generated mnemonic phrase that would allow you to execute on outgoing transactions.

 Custodial vs non-custodial wallets: Pros & Cons